Earlier in the book, you learned how you can use repeaters to save keystrokes and perform actions faster. Type

-. you could apply the same change on every single search match with just two keystrokes.
+. and you can apply the same change on every single search match with just two keystrokes.
 Two keystrokes.
 That’s fast.

 But what if I told you there’s a faster way?